LouisonCF/Ecologically_unequal_exchange_development_GVCs/README.md

 ## Contact

 The corresponding author is Cédric Durand, cedric.durand _at_ unige.ch.
+The replication code and folder were prepared by Steven Knauss and Louison Cahen-Fourot.
 Questions on the code and statistical analysis can be addressed to Louison Cahen-Fourot (lcahenfo _at_ ruc.dk).